cgeosoft/babatchas/src/studio.md

 permalink: studio.html
 lang: ""
 descriptions:
-  - BaBatchas Design Studio is an interior design office located in Athens, Greece, specializing in the study of private residents, luxury accommodation and commercial spaces while at the same time creating design objects, custom made furniture and pieces of art.
-Chrysi Makri and Nefeli Gkyzi are the co-founders and creative directors of BaBatchas Design Studio.
+  - Babatchas Design Studio is an interior design office located in Athens, Greece, specializing in the study of private residents, luxury accommodation and commercial spaces while at the same time creating design objects, custom made furniture and pieces of art.
+Chrysi Makri and Nefeli Gkyzi are the co-founders and creative directors of Babatchas Design Studio.
   - Chrysi is an interior architect with an over a decade experience in high end residential and hospitality projects around the world, as well as commercial ones.
 After a successful career in the UK, she returned to Greece to focus on five star hospitality projects